 https://www.modulor.de/en/anglepoise-type-75-mini-workplace-lamp.htmlVQCCAnglepoise Type 75 mini workplace lamphttps://cdn.modulor.de/products/vqcc/1_256_192_arbeitsplatzleuchte_anglepoise_type_75_mini.jpgfrom 159EURInStockhttps://cdn.modulor.de/products/vqcc/1_60_45_arbeitsplatzleuchte_anglepoise_type_75_mini.jpghttps://cdn.modulor.de/products/vqcc/1_256_192_arbeitsplatzleuchte_anglepoise_type_75_mini.jpghttps://cdn.modulor.de/products/vqcc/1_320_240_arbeitsplatzleuchte_anglepoise_type_75_mini.jpghttps://cdn.modulor.de/products/vqcc/1_584_438_arbeitsplatzleuchte_anglepoise_type_75_mini.jpgFurnitureFurniture / LightingFurniture / Lighting / Workplace Lighting

-Spring balanced, aluminium, with chromed steel springs, l = 500 mm
+spring-balanced, aluminium, with chromed steel springs, length 500 mm

 Sir Kenneth Grange

 The forerunner of this workplace lamp was designed by the English automotive engineer George Cawardine around 1930 and was based on a new kind of tension spring. that had been recently developed.
 The resulting lamp was eventually produced in large numbers and in different variations by the firm Terry & Sons.